switcherapi/switcher-client-java/README.md

 #optional
 switcher.environment -> Environment name
-switcher.local -> true/false When local, it will only use a local snapshot switcher.relay.restrict -> true/false When true, it will check snapshot relay status switcher.snapshot.location -> Folder from where snapshots will be saved/read switcher.snapshot.auto -> true/false Automated lookup for snapshot when initializing the client
+switcher.local -> true/false When local, it will only use a local snapshot switcher.check -> true/false When true, it will check Switcher Keys switcher.relay.restrict -> true/false When true, it will check snapshot relay status switcher.snapshot.location -> Folder from where snapshots will be saved/read switcher.snapshot.auto -> true/false Automated lookup for snapshot when initializing the client